anokta/barelymusician/README.md

 // Create a new instrument.
 auto instrument = engine.CreateInstrument();

-// Set the instrument to use the full oscillator mix. instrument.SetControl(barely::ControlType::kOscMix, /*value=*/1.0f);
+// Set the instrument to use full oscillator mix. instrument.SetControl(barely::ControlType::kOscMix, /*value=*/1.0f);

 // Set an instrument note on.